Joining VeloClub not only supports the work we do, there are some fantastic benefits:

 Hello: Mikkel Bjerg, Davide Formolo, Brandon McNulty, Max Richeze

-What it means: McNulty is America’s most promising young GC rider right now.
+What it means: Although the team loses one of its big names in Martin, it picks up some riders with big potential.
+McNulty is America’s most promising young GC rider right now.
 Mikkel Bjerg is a terrific time trialing talent.
 With Tadej Pogacar already on the roster, UAE Team Emirates now has a strong young core in place.
 Davide Formolo is not as young, but he is another rider with potential to be a big contributor in the coming years.
 On the other side of the coin, the team gets Fernando Gaviria’s lead-out man of choice in veteran Max Richeze.